 In March 1983 I joined the newly formed European office at RCA Records based in London.
 It was my job to coordinate the production of CDs for the label and convert the existing catalogue to issue CD equivalents.

 At that time Motown was being distributed in the US by MCA and licensed to EMI everywhere else in the world.
 The EMI licences were about to expire.
-Our Vice President wanted to sign Motown as a licensed product for at least the european companies and so quickly set about opening negotiations.
+Our Vice President, Alan Cornish, wanted to sign Motown as a licensed product for at least the European companies and so quickly set about opening negotiations.
 He quickly found out that Motown had missed the boat by not securing any CD manufacturing capacity and that MCA couldn't help them as they had a shortage themselves.
 At this time CDs had been launched in Japan (October 1982) and Europe (March 1983) and the USA was due to follow in October 1983.
-He quickly realised that any help RCA could offer to this problem would get him a long way in securing a wider deal for a licence.
+Alan quickly realised that any help RCA could offer to this problem would get him a long way in securing a wider deal for a licence.
 An offer of product was made along with terms for the licence and it was this that secured the deal.

 At the time Motown were riding high with Lionel Richie's first album and his second ("Can't Slow Down") was breaking out on the back of the huge success of "All Night Long".
 The release of a new Stevie Wonder album was also scheduled (although no-one was holding their breath).
 Eventually the deal was signed and late in September I received six U-matic digital masters of the proposed first releases.
 These had to be available in the shops for the Christmas market.

 Any reader of this blog will know that I am a Motown fan (big time).
-Imagine what a joy it was to take those masters to Tape One Studios behind Tottenham Court Road and sit whilst my good friend and brilliant mastering engineer Ben T produced the manufacturing masters for me.
+Imagine what a joy it was to take those masters to Tape One Studios behind Tottenham Court Road and sit whilst my good friend and brilliant mastering engineer Ben Turner produced the manufacturing masters for me.
 These were digital copies of the original Motown masters rather than the second , third or worse generation analogues we were used to hearing for vinyl and cassette production.
 I would have paid RCA to do this job.

 The first releases were all compilations of the favoured 60's/70's stars.
 Greatest hits collections under a series banner "Compact Command Performances"